pionxzh/wakaru/packages/unminify/README.md

 Restore async/await from helper `__awaiter` and `__generator`.\
 Currently, this transformation only supports output from **TypeScript**.

-And it does not handled control flow properly, as it needs to be done by graph analysis.
+And it does not handled control flow properly, as it needs control glow / graph analysis.

 Please aware there are tons of edge cases that are not covered by this rule.